What is Medical Waste?

 - Home kidney dialysis filter, bags, and equipment;

 - Contaminated gloves or other protective materials; or

 - Culture materials and swabs.

-Medical waste from facilities must be properly treated prior to disposal to prevent transmission of disease.
-Under state regulations, acceptable treatment processes are those that involve decontamination, incineration, or sterilization of the waste.
-Hospitals, clinics, medical laboratories, veterinarians, home health providers, and body modification shops are responsible for properly treating and disposing of all medical wastes.
+Hospitals, clinics, medical laboratories, veterinarians, home health providers, and body modification shops are responsible for properly treating and disposing of all medical waste.
+Medical waste from these facilities must be properly treated prior to disposal to prevent transmission of disease.
+Under state regulations, acceptable treatment processes are those that involve decontamination, incineration, or an autoclave.
 Each facility should have a procedure in place to ensure that medical waste is collected and treated prior to disposal.
 Facilities that do not have their own autoclave or incinerator should collect and ship medical waste to an appropriate treatment facility prior to disposal.
 Contact ADEC for a list of permitted treatment facilities in your area.

-Medical waste also includes any medication, instruments or syringes from treating pets for conditions such as diabetes, allergies, wound treatments and postoperative care or even routine vaccines.
-For home animal related medical waste, contact your veterinarian office.
-Most offices will take back used sharps and medical waste for proper disposal from medications or treatments they have prescribed.
+Medical waste also includes any medication, instruments, or syringes from treating animals and pets for conditions such as diabetes, allergies, wound treatments, postoperative care, or even routine vaccines.
+Contact your veterinarian office to ask if they take back used sharps and medical waste for proper disposal from medications or treatments they have prescribed.

 Additional Resources for Sharps Disposal